getbraincloud/braincloud-csharp/README.md

 #### I'm having an issue with Json deserialization

-Starting in version 5.9.3 we've added the `JsonParser` class to the brainCloud C# client library in order to improve on memory management and CPU cycles.
+Starting with version 5.9.3 we've added the `JsonParser` class to the brainCloud C# client library in order to improve on memory management and CPU cycles.
 As part of this change, `SuccessCallback` and `FailureCallback` from your API calls now receive the raw Json string values that brainCloud sends.
-If you are using `JsonFx` included with the C# client library or Unity's `JsonUtility` class, you shouldn't have issues with deserializing your Jsons strings during `SuccessCallback` or `FailureCallback`.
+If you are using **JsonFx** included with the C# client library or Unity's **JsonUtility** class, you shouldn't have issues with deserializing your Jsons strings during `SuccessCallback` or `FailureCallback`.

-However, if you're using a Json deserializier that is more strict than `JsonFx` or `JsonUtility` with deserializing values, it can lead to situations where the deserialization can fail due to Json number values are no longer being normalized (i.e., converting `1.0` to `1`).
+However, if you're using a Json deserializier that is more strict than JsonFx or JsonUtility with deserializing values, it can lead to situations where the deserialization can fail due to Json number values are no longer being normalized (i.e., converting `1.0` to `1`).

 For these situations we have added the `JSON_COMPATIBILITY_FLAG` that should normalize the values again for your `SuccessCallback` and `FailureCallback`.
 You can enable this by: